gvwilson/fiction/iffy/index.md

 "I don't know," Wales said bleakly.
 "I really don't know."

-"People knew this was coming," he continued after a moment.
+"We knew this was coming," he continued after a moment.
 "The ice was melting,
 the fish were dying,
 machines were watching us every second and getting smarter every day…